Skip to content

 undefeated shoe website example

-Undefeated rocks one of the simplest home pages that we’ve stumbled across.
-It has a clean header, a slider, four banners for four products and a footer that’s equally clean as the header.
+Undefeated has one of the simplest home pages we’ve stumbled across.
+It has a clean header, a slider, four banners for four products, and an equally clean footer.

 Also, Undefeated opted for a boxed layout, which only comes to show on larger screens.